‘Unprecedented’ 200,000 patients harmed by ambulance delays so far this year

-‘Single biggest threat to patients’: 200,000 harmed by ambulance delays so far this year
+‘Single biggest threat to patients’: 200,000 harmed by ambulance delays this year

-Almost 200,000 patients are estimated to have come to harm so far this year due to ambulance delays, as NHS leaders are forced to act on the “unprecedented crisis”.
+Almost 200,000 patients have come to harm this year because of ambulance delays, according to estimates, as NHS leaders are forced to act on the “unprecedented crisis”.

-Since January ambulance handover delays have continued to increase with 19,000 in June delayed outside hospital for at least two hours.
+Since January, such delays have continued to increase, with 19,000 patients delayed outside hospital for at least two hours in June.

-Victoria Vallence, director of secondary and specialist healthcare at the Care Quality Commission told The Independent the escalating pressure on the NHS is “severe” and the CQC had “very real” concerns over the risk to patients waiting “unacceptable” amounts of time for help.
+Victoria Vallance, director of secondary and specialist healthcare at the Care Quality Commission, told The Independent the escalating pressure on the NHS is “severe” and the CQC had “very real” concerns over the risk to patients waiting “unacceptable” amounts of time for help.

-She said the CQC were also concerned over the impact the strain was having on paramedics and hospital staff.
+She said the CQC was also concerned about the impact the strain was having on paramedics and hospital staff.

-The government has been criticised by Labour shadow health secretary Wes Streeting who has called for ministers to “get a grip” on running the country.
+The government has been criticised by Labour’s shadow health secretary Wes Streeting, who has called for ministers to “get a grip” on running the country.

-He said: “12 years of Conservative mismanagement has left our ambulance service in crisis.
+He said: “Twelve years of Conservative mismanagement has left our ambulance service in crisis.
 Patients are left for far longer than is safe and lives are being lost as a result.”

 The mounting pressure on the sector has prompted national NHS leaders to tell hospitals that ambulances cannot be kept outside emergency departments for longer than 30 minutes.

-Mariane Pierce, daughter of Doirine Pierce, from Eastbourne, described how her 86 year old mother on two occasions in the last three months was forced to wait 10 hours for an ambulance.
+Mariane Pierce, daughter of Dorrine Pierce from Eastbourne, described how her 86-year-old mother was forced to wait 10 hours for an ambulance on two occasions in the last three months.

-Last Sunday she had a seizure and fell unconscious for four minutes, and ambulance services were called at 7:30am but did not get there until 5:30.
+Last Sunday she had a seizure and fell unconscious for four minutes.
+Ambulance services were called at 7:30am but did not get there until 5:30pm.

-Ms Pierce said: “The worry and stress of that [wait] is horrendous and you’re just sitting there watching the clock, wondering what on earth is going on.
-[Mum] was waiting worried the seizure would happen again.
-I know they’re stretched beyond their capacity, but at the same time somebody has to do something about it.
+Ms Pierce said: “The worry and stress of that [wait] is horrendous – you’re just sitting there watching the clock, wondering what on earth is going on.
+[Mum] was worried the seizure would happen again.
+I know they’re stretched beyond their capacity, but at the same time somebody has to do something about it.”

 Ian Sturgess’s mother, Sarah Varney-Burch from Kent, was also left waiting 10 hours last Sunday in pain in a “cold room” after she fell and broke her hip.
-Mr Strugess said his mother developed a lung infection which he believes was related to the long wait in the cold.
+Mr Sturgess said his mother developed a lung infection, which he believes was related to the long wait in the cold.

-Delays in ambulance service responses are being worsened by delays in crews offloading patients to hospitals and NHS England on Friday was prompted to send a letter to all healthcare leaders
+Delays in ambulance service responses are being worsened by delays in crews offloading patients to hospitals.
+NHS England on Friday was prompted to send a letter to all healthcare leaders.

-NHS leaders were asked to “immediately” move patients who have completed their emergency care out of A&E. It added healthcare leaders should increase efforts on staff well-being and support including proper hydration.
+NHS leaders were asked to “immediately” move patients who had completed their emergency care out of A&E. It added that healthcare leaders should increase efforts on staff wellbeing and support, including proper hydration.

-Katherine Henderson president of the Royal College of Emergency Medicine has said June the 12-hour waits are “off the scale”.
+Katherine Henderson, president of the Royal College of Emergency Medicine, said in June that the 12-hour waits were “off the scale”.

-Association of Ambulance Chief Executives managing director Martin Flaherty OBE QAM said: "Firstly we must recognise the never-ending hard work and dedication of the NHS ambulance sector’s staff who are doing their utmost to continue responding to patients when they need us most.
+Association of Ambulance Chief Executives managing director Martin Flaherty said: “First we must recognise the never-ending hard work and dedication of the NHS ambulance sector’s staff, who are doing their utmost to continue responding to patients when they need us most.

 “The single biggest issue impacting the ambulance sector’s ability to respond appropriately is unprecedented delays handing over patients at hospital.”

-Mr Flaherty said the current situation will require “difficult” decisions from ministers and NHS England adding “the single biggest risk to patients in the NHS now is associated with not being able to get an emergency ambulance to a patient in the right timeframe.”
+Mr Flaherty said the current situation would require “difficult” decisions from ministers and NHS England, adding: “The single biggest risk to patients in the NHS now is associated with not being able to get an emergency ambulance to a patient in the right timeframe.”

 The Department for Health and Social Care was approached for comment.